ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/old/Milestone-5/math-agent/README.md

 - The script writes every flush as a temporary part file: `<output_basename>.partN.jsonl`, uploads that part to GCS (if `--gcs-bucket`), writes a checkpoint `checkpoint.json` to GCS with fields `{processed, part_index}`, and deletes the local part file.
 The local combined file is appended to as it runs.
 - On resume (`--resume`) the script reads the checkpoint on GCS (if present) and continues from the next part index.
 If no checkpoint exists, it will inspect existing part files in GCS and local combined file to infer progress.

-3) Compute metrics
+## 3) Compute metrics

-If your input/combined file contains labels (the converter may include `label` when input entries had `answer`) you can compute exact-match accuracy:
+If your input/combined file contains labels (the converter may include `label` when input entries had `answer`) you can compute exact-match accuracy.

 ```bash
 python compute_metrics.py --results results.jsonl --metric exact_match